flutter/website/_includes/setup/get-sdk.md

 ### Clone the repo

-If this is the first time you're installing Flutter on this machine, clone the alpha branch of the repository and then add the `flutter` tool to your path:
+If this is the first time you're installing Flutter on this machine, clone the `dev` branch of the repository and then add the `flutter` tool to your path:

 {% commandline %}
-git clone -b alpha https://github.com/flutter/flutter.git export PATH=`pwd`/flutter/bin:$PATH
+git clone -b dev https://github.com/flutter/flutter.git export PATH=`pwd`/flutter/bin:$PATH
 {% endcommandline %}